Hackers mint crypto-currency with technique in global 'ransomware' attack

 Kalember said he believes the similarities in the European case, WannaCry and the miner were "more than coincidence."

 "It's a really strong overlap," he said.
-"It's not like you see Monero miners all over the world."
+"It's not like you see Moreno miners all over the world."

 The North Korean mission to the United Nations could not be reached for comment, while the FBI declined to comment.